kglw-dot-net/phase1/blog/_posts/2023-02-27-conversation-king-gizzard-professor.md

 **Dr. Barry Hill:**
 Oh, well you probably would have seen me play, because I used to play in a variety of groups there in the nineties, like as a hired drum and bass player.
 I was with a lot of multicultural groups playing African music, South American music, and hybrid Indian music.
-That era was really instrumental for me, I was very much a Sydney based musician then - and just trying to circle this back to King Gizzard - back then, Sydney and Melbourne bands didn't really get to know each other that much.
+That era was really instrumental for me, I was very much a Sydney based musician then — and just trying to circle this back to King Gizzard — back then, Sydney and Melbourne bands didn't really get to know each other that much.
 It's just a little bit too far when you're starting out.
 I remember going to Melbourne for the first time in the early 90s and getting blown away by the strength of the music scene.
 While it was happening, we had just been through a progression of shutdowns of live music venues being replaced by pokies _[slot machines]_.
 Melbourne just seemed to be really vibrant with amazing music, but not many people getting paid very well.
 Little cafes and pubs that could get liquor licenses that they wouldn’t be able to in New South Wales.
 It's like a different country.

 **W.B.T.G.
 Slinger:**
 It's funny how little has changed.
-You had the Sydney lockout laws through the 2010s - which were implemented not long after I moved there — and then I could see friends trying to make it in the Melbourne music scene, the difference is just incredible.
+You had the Sydney lockout laws through the 2010s — which were implemented not long after I moved there — and then I could see friends trying to make it in the Melbourne music scene, the difference is just incredible.

-_In February 2014, the New South Wales Government implemented a set of laws that restricted patrons from entering venues after 1:30AM and the sale of alcohol after 3:30AM [exempting venues that had slot machines].
-This resulted in the closure of dozens of live music venues, and was not reversed until January 2020._
+<aside>In February 2014, the New South Wales Government implemented a set of laws that restricted patrons from entering venues after 1:30AM and the sale of alcohol after 3:30AM [exempting venues that had slot machines].
+This resulted in the closure of dozens of live music venues, and was not reversed until January 2020.</aside>

 **Dr. Barry Hill:**
 There is a deep-set culture in Sydney, it's sort of like Los Angeles while Melbourne is a bit more like New York.
 In terms of: shit weather, pollution, and traffic.
 While I was working at RMIT, trying to drive down Punt Road on a Saturday, with the AFL on you can forget it.
 Music culture is going to propagate more, because people are just stuck in houses on cold days.
 Whereas in Sydney you can just go to the beach.
 There's much more of a bodied, beautiful culture in Sydney, and Melbourne is more about: ‘we're funky, passionate artists’.